By Johnny Campbell

 - Prove that hiring right reduces churn and onboarding costs

-Every business-critical metric can be connected to Talent Advisor behavior – you just need to tell the right story.
+The business-critical metrics above can be connected to Talent Advisor behavior.
+You just need to tell the right story.

-2025 is not the year for fluffy narratives.
-If you can’t tie your Talent Acquisition investments to measurable business results, you won’t get the budget – no matter how good your story sounds.
+This is not the time for fluffy narratives.
+If you can’t tie your Talent Acquisition investments to measurable business results, you won’t get the budget, no matter how good your story sounds.

 So take a page from the TCO playbook.